manimaran-portfolio/manimaran-portfolio.github.io/README.md

 # Professional Summary

-I am a Python developer with 8 years of experience in automation development and testing, data analysis, and cloud engineering.
+I am a Python SDET with 10 years of experience in automation development and testing, data analysis, and cloud engineering.
 I have successfully delivered innovative solutions for leading banking clients such as CitiBank and Morgan Stanley, using cutting-edge technologies and frameworks.
 I am seeking a challenging opportunity to apply my skills and expertise in a dynamic and collaborative environment.

 # Technical Skills